binjr/binjr/README.md

 ## Getting started

-#### Download a full package
+#### Download an application bundle

 Packages that contain all the dependencies required to run the app, including a copy of the Java runtime specially crafted to only include the required components and save disk space, are available on the [release page](https://github.com/binjr/binjr/releases/latest).
-The packages are less than 45 MB in size and there is one for each of the supported platform: Windows, Linux and macOS.
+The bundles are less than 45 MB in size and there is one for each of the supported platform: Windows, Linux and macOS.

 Simply download the one for your system, unpack it and run `binjr` to start!

 #### Launch the latest version via Apache Maven

-Alternatively, if your environment is properly set up to run Java 11 and Apache Maven, you can start the latest published version of binjr by simply running the following command line:
+Alternatively, if your environment is properly set up to run Java 11 and Apache Maven, you can start the latest published version of ***binjr*** by simply running the following command line:

 * On Linux or macOS:
   ```